Byron1z/azure-network-protocols-B1z/README.md

 </p>
 <br />

-<h2>Performing Activities on the Network - Actions and Observations</h2>
+<h2>🌐 Performing Activities on the Network - Actions and Observations</h2>
 <h3>Observe ICMP traffic</h3>
 <p>
   Use Remote Desktop to connect to your Windows 10 Virtual Machine